-Precaution: Overtightening the proximal Tuohy-Borst adapter of the contamination shield may impair catheter function by potentially compressing and occluding the lumens.
+Precaution: Overtightening the proximal Tuohy-Borst adaptor of the contamination shield may impair catheter function.

 7. Confirm final catheter tip position with chest X-ray.

 Note: If using a contamination shield, extend the distal end towards the introducer valve.
 Extend the proximal end of the catheter contamination shield to desired length, and secure.